Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 Changelog
 --------------------------------------------------------------
 Version 1.0.4 [23.10.2012]
+  -Fixed a bug causing Grandfather Clock to not work anymore.
-  -Fixed a rare bug where World Metadata were sometimes not validated correctly for Timers.
+  -Fixed a bug causing World Metadata sometimes not be validated correctly for Timers.
   -Improved World Metadata validation.